sigevo-summer-school-2019/sigevo-summer-school-2019.github.io/README.md

 ## Schedule

-We will meet on July 13th at the Kindai University in Osaka, room to be determined.
+We will meet on July 10th in the venue, initially in Room 82.

 - *July 10th*: presentation, group dynamics and presentation of group tools, scientific programming and visualization tools.
 Team building